gammapy/gammapy/docs/development/pigs/pig-21.rst

 To simplify the definition of models in YAML files as well as for interactive model creation we propose to introduce shorter YAML tags for all models in Gammapy.
 For backwards compatibility we propose to support the class name as well.
+We require that the short YAML tag is only unique within the model class, so that the same tag such as "gauss" can be re-used by spectral, spatial as well as temporal components.
+The uniqueness is guaranteed in the YAML file, because of the different sections for the model types.

-We propose to introduce the following YAML tags.
+We propose to introduce the following YAML tags:

 ======================================== ======================
 Class Name                               YAML Tag
 ======================================== ======================
-ConstantSpectralModel                    spectral-const
+ConstantSpectralModel                    const
-CompoundSpectralModel                    spectral-compound
+CompoundSpectralModel                    compound
 PowerLawSpectralModel                    pl
 PowerLaw2SpectralModel                   pl-2
 SmoothBrokenPowerLawSpectralModel        sbpl